Tree sums of maximal connected spaces: Introduction

 \begin{remark} We need the outer tree sum to construct bigger spaces from summands, but when a bigger space is already constructed, we usually assume that the summands are subspaces of the sum, and we switch to the inner view.

 Even though we define the inner tree sum so that the connection with the outer tree sum is clear, the following characterization is easier to work with. \end{remark}

-\begin{proposition} Let $X$ be a topological space and $\F := \tuple{X_i: i \in I}$ a family of its subspaces. $X$ is an inner tree sum of $\F$ if and only if the following conditions hold. \begin{enumerate} \item $\bigcup_{i \in I} X_i = X$, \item $X$ is inductively generated by the family $\F$, \item $G_\F$ is a tree (as undirected graph). \end{enumerate}
+\begin{proposition} Let $X$ be a topological space and $\F := \tuple{X_i: i \in I}$ a family of its subspaces. $X$ is an inner tree sum of $\F$ if and only if the following conditions hold. \begin{enumerate} \item $\bigcup_{i \in I} X_i = X$. \item $X$ is inductively generated by the family $\F$. \item The undirected version of $G_\F$ is a tree. \end{enumerate}